microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/New-MgBetaAccessReview.md

     - `[AccessRecommendationsEnabled <Boolean?>]`: Indicates whether showing recommendations to reviewers is enabled.
     - `[ActivityDurationInDays <Int32?>]`: The number of days of user activities to show to reviewers.
     - `[AutoApplyReviewResultsEnabled <Boolean?>]`: Indicates whether the auto-apply capability, to automatically change the target object access resource, is enabled.
 If not enabled, a user must, after the review completes, apply the access review.
-    - `[AutoReviewEnabled <Boolean?>]`: Indicates whether a decision should be set if the reviewer did not supply one.
-For use when auto-apply is enabled.
+    - `[AutoReviewEnabled <Boolean?>]`: Indicates whether a decision should be set if the reviewer didn't supply one.
+For use when, auto-apply is enabled.
 If you don't want to have a review decision recorded unless the reviewer makes an explicit choice, set it to false.
     - `[AutoReviewSettings <IMicrosoftGraphAutoReviewSettings>]`: autoReviewSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[NotReviewedResult <String>]`: Possible values: Approve, Deny, or Recommendation.
 If Recommendation, then accessRecommendationsEnabled in the accessReviewSettings resource should also be set to true.
 If you want to have the system provide a decision even if the reviewer does not make a choice, set the autoReviewEnabled property in the accessReviewSettings resource to true and include an autoReviewSettings object with the notReviewedResult property.
 Then, when a review completes, based on the notReviewedResult property, the decision is recorded as either Approve or Deny.